 3. There's my pin, but it's not working when I try to use it.
-Make sure you are using the Pin that is in the "Winter Term 2015" notes area.
-If you are copying and pasting and its not working, try typing the pin in manually.
-Make sure that prior to entering your pin, you've set the term to winter 2015.
+Make sure you are using the Pin that is in the "Spring Term 2015" notes area.
+If you are copying and pasting and it's not working, try typing the pin in manually.
+Make sure that prior to entering your pin, you've set the term to spring2015.

 4. It says I can't register because I have holds.
 That means you have a registration hold.
 Click the "View Holds" link you see on that page to see the source of the hold and phone number you can call to get info on how to resolve it.
 There is also a "View Holds" link in the "My Student Stuff" box on the "Student" page of the MyOSU portal.

 5. Okay, I'm in, but I've forgotten how to register.
 Here's a tutorial to refresh your memory.
 Still stuck?
 Stop by 102 Waldo during the day, and we'll try to have someone to help you.

 6. Why can't I register for more than 16 credits?
 In Phase I, the registration system caps you at 16.
 You need to wait until Phase II of registration to go above 16 credits.